A business can be practised in UAE only after the Department of Economic Department of any emirate licenses it.

 The companies in UAE are governed under Federal Law No (8) of 1934 or the Commercial Companies Law in the UAE issued by Late Sheikh Zayed bin Sultan Al Nahyan and published in the Official Gazette No 137 of April 1984.
-Therefore a reference to a company in Abu Dhabi always implies a UAE resident company registered with the Abu Dhabi Department of Economic Development subject to the laws of land of UAE.
-But there is also other option of setting up businesses in Abu Dhabi as non-resident companies that are subject to different rules and regulations.
-This option is registration of business in Free Zones of Abu Dhabi.
+Therefore a reference to a company in Abu Dhabi always implies a UAE resident company registered with the Abu Dhabi Department of Economic Development subject to the laws of the land of UAE.
+But there is also another option of setting up businesses in Abu Dhabi as non-resident companies that are subject to different rules and regulations.
+This option is the registration of business in Free Zones of Abu Dhabi.

 A business license in Abu Dhabi is a certificate that permits a natural person or legal entity to practice a particular type of activity in line with the legal requirements and conditions relating to that particular activity in Abu Dhabi.
 The Abu Dhabi Department of Economic Development is the key government body issuing business licenses for resident companies in the Emirate of Abu Dhabi.
-The Free Zone Authorities in Abu Dhabi are the government bodies registering businesses with a non-resident legal status.
+The Free Zone Authorities in Abu Dhabi are the government bodies registering businesses with non-resident legal status.

 The primary step in setting up a business entity in Abu Dhabi is the selection of business activities.
 This is so because the other phases of business setting up including the selection of proper legal business structure and number of business licenses can be decided only based on the selected business activities.
 In Abu Dhabi, the business licenses are mainly classified into commercial, industrial, agricultural and professional.
 The business activities classified as professional necessitates a business structure where partners can be held personally liable.
 A Limited Liability Company will not be therefore issued a professional license.
-A commercial license on the other hand is issued to Limited Liability Companies (LLC).
-However a professional license mostly allows a legal business structure with 100% foreign ownership unlike the Limited Liability Companies (LLC) in which the UAE National holds at least 51% equity in share capital.
+A commercial license, on the other hand, is issued to Limited Liability Companies (LLC).
+However, a professional license mostly allows a legal business structure with 100% foreign ownership unlike the Limited Liability Companies (LLC) in which the UAE National holds at least 51% equity in share capital.

 The Free Zones in Abu Dhabi, like everywhere else in UAE, offers 100% ownership to foreign investors.
 Learn More About Licensing in Abu Dhabi Free Zones